cheesuesien/xmum-facebook/README.md

 # XMUM Facebook Website

 ## Follow the template
-1. Look for the index.jsp file in web/ folder
+1. Look for the index.jsp file in web/ folder.
+This is the template.

 2. The index.jsp file includes 4 things:
   * **header** =>includes/